 \section{Evaluation with Insertion/Deletion}

 For completeness, we also compute the classical Deletion and Insertion \cite{DBLP:conf/bmvc/PetsiukDS18} metrics for classification tasks.
 Inspired by \citet{deyoung-etal-2020-eraser}, to more robustly evaluate the performance of attribution methods, we evaluate the change in flip probability rather than the change in prediction probability.
-In our experiment setting, we consider each step as 5\% of number of tokens and record results for 20 steps.
+In our experiment setting, we set each perturbation step to 5\% of the tokens and record results for 20 steps.

 Higher AUC for Deletion is better, since ideally removing words will yield large flip probability (large performance degradation).
-Conversely, lower AUC for Insertion is better, since ideally adding words will yield reduction in flip probability (large performance gain).
-It is worth noting that if the change in prediction probability is the evaluation target, Value Zeroing should theoretically be the upper bound for Deletion and Insertion experiments, as it directly measures the causal effect of zeroing features on the model's prediction.
+Conversely, lower AUC for Insertion is better, since ideally adding words will yield a reduction in flip probability (large performance gain).
+It is worth noting that if the change in prediction probability is the evaluation target, Value Zeroing should theoretically be the upper bound for Deletion and insertion experiments, as it directly measures the causal effect of zeroing features on the model's prediction.
 However, within the evaluation framework of flip probability, this upper bound property may be weakened, because flip probability focuses on crossing class boundaries rather than the absolute change in probability magnitude.